AnthonyBloomer/daftlistings/README.rst

 daftlistings
 ============

-daftlistings enables programmatic interaction with `daft.ie`_
+daftlistings enables programmatic interaction with `daft.ie`_ Daft.ie has nationwide coverage and contains about 80% of the total available properties in Ireland.

 Installation
 ------------